opendocsg/slw-judgments-backfill/2010_SGCA_34/report.md

 **Introduction**

-1       This was an appeal against the decision of the Judge (“the Judge”) in _Lee Shieh-Peen Clement and another v Ho Chin Nguang and others_ [2010] SGHC 12 which held that the Respondents were not in breach of, or in contempt of, a Mareva injunction issued against them.
+1       This was an appeal against the decision of the Judge (“the Judge”) in _Lee Shieh-Peen Clement and another v Ho Chin Nguang and others_ <span class="citation">[2010] SGHC 12</span> which held that the Respondents were not in breach of, or in contempt of, a Mareva injunction issued against them.
 At the conclusion of the hearing we allowed the appeal and held that the Respondents were in breach of the Mareva injunction.
 We now give our reasons.

 **Background**